ARA El Plata (1874)

 ARA El Plata was the first of two El Plata-class monitors built in Britain in the 1870s for the Argentine Navy.

 Description

 El Plata was 186 ft long overall, with a beam of 44 ft and a draft of 9.5–10.5 ft.
 She displaced 1535–1677 LT, and her crew numbered 120 officers and enlisted men.

 The ship had two compound steam engines, each driving one propeller shaft, rated at a total power of 750 ihp.
 This gave her a maximum speed of 9–9.5 kn.
 El Plata carried 120 LT of coal which gave her a range of approximately 1400 nmi.

 History

+ARA El Plata was ordered by President Sarmiento in 1872, along with her sister ship Los Andes.
+She was intended to serve as a river monitor, due to concerns regarding the use of low-freeboard turret ships at sea following the HMS Captain disaster.
+Despite the Argentine Navy's concerns, she spent much of her service life on seagoing expeditions, and she also served as a guard ship for the mouths of major rivers.